 Paralysis affects the body from the point on the spinal cord where the injury has occurred and below.
-A cervical spinal cord injury may cause tetraplegia, the loss of function in arms, legs and torso.
-Paraplegia involves a nerve injury in the chest or lower back area that has led to loss of function in the legs and perhaps the chest and abdomen.
+A cervical spinal cord injury may cause tetraplegia, the loss of function in the arms, legs, and torso.
+Paraplegia involves a nerve injury in the chest or lower back area that has led to a loss of function in the legs and perhaps the chest and abdomen.

 How Nerve Damage Can Affect You

 The symptoms of nerve damage depend on the location and type of nerves that are injured.

 Motor nerve injuries may produce the following symptoms: